Am-I-Going-On-Holiday/CovidDashboardScraper/README.md

 `getVaccinationsSecondDosePercentage()` - Returns the percentage total of the UK population (persons aged 12+) that has received a second dose/completed 1 full course of vaccination (i.e. J&J)

-`getVaccinationsBoosterPercetnage()` - Returns the percentage total of the UK population (persons aged 12+) that has received a third dose/booster
+`getVaccinationsBoosterPercentage()` - Returns the percentage total of the UK population (persons aged 12+) that has received a third dose/booster

 **Hospital Admissions Data**